makersacademy/chitter-challenge/Development_notes.md

 So that I can post messages on Chitter as me
 I want to sign up for Chitter

-> going to add a sign up to chitter button
+> going to add a sign up to chitter button - DONE
-> display a sign up screen
+> display a sign up screen - DONE
-> if signed in show on main page
+> if signed in show on main page - DONE (with signout button)
-> create a user class and user database
+> create a user class and user database - DONE
-> update shouts database to user the author id
+> update shouts database to user the author id - DONE
+> Create login sheet

+As a Maker
+So that only I can post messages on Chitter as me
+I want to log in to Chitter

+As a Maker
+So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

+> set up sign out button to close out session - DONE